Caveatron/Caveatron/README.md

 - Instructions for loading the HEX files.

 ## Software Release Notes
+### Version 2.02
+- Added ability to upload LIDAR Window Corner, Window Distortion, LIDAR orientation, and LRF offset calibration parameters via an IMU file.
+- A fix to the RPLIDAR timeout and a new capability to display multiline wrapped text.

 ### Version 2.01
 - Added LIDAR window distortion calibration parameters to IMU file.
 - Added absolute scaling values for IMU sensors.